galanti3/Json2BakinPlugin/README.md

 6. If you don't want to add modification alert comments to Bakin commands and/or don't want to export non-converted commands as Bakin comments, unselect corresponding checkbox(es).

 7. Press "Convert" button.
-Converted Bakin-readable command files will be exported to the folder you specified.
+Converted Bakin-readable command files (.txt) will be exported to the folder you specified.

 8. Close the plugin.
 On the map editor, select an event and open the event sheet editor.

 9. Press "Import" button on the upper right corner of the editor.
-Select the exported Bakin-readable command file you want to import.
+Select a Bakin command file you want to import.

 10. The command edit window turns empty.
 Confirm that new sheet(s) appear on the sheet list window.
   > **Note**
   > A single Bakin command file contains all pages of an RPG Maker event.

 11. Select a sheet you want to edit.
-Modify each command with referring to alert/non-converted comments (if available).
+Modify each command with reference to (if you appended) alert/non-converted comments.

+13. Do the same for common events.
+On the map editor, extract common event pane (on the left), add a new sheet for each of exported common events, then import corresponding Bakin command file.

-12. (Optional) If you are using timer related commands, don't forget to import common events!
+12. (Optional) If you use timer related commands, don't forget to import Timer common events!
 For detail, see Timer section.

 ## Variables and Switches